The History of Slim Pickins

 After about a half hour, I could tell my legs were tightening up, so I resolved to go north on the trail until I ran into one of my NEO TC runners.
 At this point, there was no way I was going up the Mile Six hill again!
 I figured I could camp out at the Shelter Sign until someone came along.

-Happily, Gombu came along as I was climbing up the mile 5 hill.
+And happily, Gombu came along as I was climbing up the mile 5 hill.
 Oh yeah!
 Now I can turn around!
 Gombu and I ran back to OP.
 So I got eight miles in for the afternoon run/hike, so I got 38 miles in on the LH Trail for the weekend.

 After showering, we headed over to the Falls City Pub.
 It is the best pleasure in the world, to have a pub at the trail head!